 References to guide dogs date back to at least the 16th century, so for the hundreds of years of service that these faithful companions have provided, we say thank you on April 24 (the last Wednesday in April).

 Guide Dogs of America, founded over 70 years ago, sponsors this event.

 International Guide Dog Day - History

 Americans with Disabilities Act regulations published

-The ADA establishes legal protections for those using dogs as service animals.
+The ADA established legal protections for those using dogs as service animals.

-Dorothy Harrison Eustis and Morris Frank open The Seeing Eye in Tennessee.
+Dorothy Harrison Eustis and Morris Frank started The Seeing Eye in Tennessee.

-Dogs were trained to assist German veterans following World War I.
+Guide dogs helped German soldiers following World War I.